damiralim/Work-with-csv/README.md

 # Work-with-csv
-In this sing project, I'm trying to manipulate a plate in a csv file
+In this pet project, I'm trying to manipulate a plate in a csv file